draganovdimitar2/Bookly_API/README.md

 **Description**: Bookly is a web-based application designed for managing book records.
 Users can perform CRUD (Create, Read, Update, Delete) operations on books within a centralized database.
 The goal of the project is to build a robust and scalable book management REST API using FastAPI, incorporating essential web application features such as authentication, authorization, background tasks, email notifications, and more.

-This project is currently in progress, and I’ll be implementing it step-by-step, covering everything from initial setup to deployment.
+This project is complete and deployed on Render.
+You can access the live API documentation at https://bookly-api-ymlo.onrender.com/api/v1/docs.

 ## Table of Contents